Acetonen/Interkamen_career/README.md

 4. Add more intuitive navigation in mechanic menu.
 5. Add manual backup in administrator menu.
 6. Replace txt backup log to pickle.
+### what's new in 1.3.0:
+1. Add maintenance calendar for mechanic.
+2. Add reminder module.
+3. Add reminder for maintenance.
+4. Add stand reason visualization to mechanics reports.
+5. Fix bug in mechanics report when try to show stat and brigade2 are empty.
+6. Make backup after complete main report.
+7. Merge stat_by_year and stat_by_month methods into stat_by_period.

 ## Content and Instruction